Practice Areas

 A partition action should be filed with the assistance of an experienced partition attorney.
 The cost of attorney fees in a simple, uncontested partition lawsuit could exceed $5,000 due to the amount of paperwork and filings.
 If the partition action is contested or overly complex, costs can exceed $20,000 to $30,000.
 Our attorneys may be willing to enter a contingency arrangement wherein their attorney fees would only be paid once the client is paid from the proceeds of the sale of the property.
 However, this assumes that the property will sell at some point.
 If the sale does not occur, you may still be liable for the attorney fees incurred.

+Like any lawsuit, several factors can affect the trial or settlement of a partition case, including the complexity of the case, number of defendants, breadth of discovery, court schedule, and actions or inactions of the adverse party.
 A partition action can take 6-12 months on average.
 If the partition lawsuit involves land that is to be partitioned "in-kind", you can expect 12-24 months before final judgment.
 In most cases, partition actions are settled out of court.
 Experienced counsel can help you reach a quick and fair resolution, so you can incur fewer fees and costs.

+Legally, no. Realistically, yes.
+It is highly recommended to hire an experienced real estate attorney that focuses on partition actions to negotiate and execute the partition.
 Get to know our Texas Partition Attorneys and see if we are the firm you want to advocate for you.
 Give us a call or come into the office with a list of questions.

 We start every partition case by sending a "pre-partition demand letter" to the other co-owners offering either a buyout, an agreed sale on the open market, or other arrangement depending on the circumstances.
 If an agreement can be reached between the co-owners, a partition lawsuit will not need to be filed, saving the parties a considerable amount of time and money.